tryscer/flock/Book/Flock-Music.md

 *(Up above my head\!)*

 “Hey you\!
 Down at the intersection\!”
-	The policeman is standing in a little booth welded to a power line up above the street.
+​	The policeman is standing in a little booth welded to a pole up above the street.
 He’s wearing khaki uniform, a straw campaign hat.
-	“You\!
+​	“You\!
 Down in the intersection\!
 Quit your rioting\!”
-	Some passersby scowl at the dancers.
+​	Some passersby scowl at the dancers.
 “For His sweet mercy, Lord,” says a passerby, a little church lady.
 “Now you’ve upset Abner in his box\!”
-	The cop, most probably named Abner, hangs outside his box, to take a better look at the crowd.
+​	The cop, most probably named Abner, hangs outside his box, to take a better look at the crowd.
 Some dancers stop and look up, guilty.
 Eleanore’s prey is nowhere to be seen.
 	“We’re just dancing, sir\!” says Alice.
 	“You’re causing a traffic jam, madam\!
 That is public disruption\!”
 	“No we’re not\!”